Comparison · 7 min read

 Choose Kitcast if you’re a mid-market or enterprise team that wants to reuse a mix of Apple TV, Fire TV, BrightSign and SoC displays, needs SSO, MDM and audit logs for governance, and is comfortable assembling shows from templates with asset-level AI help.

-Choose ChannelOS if you want a screen live in minutes on hardware you already own, AI to draft the whole show for you, and one edit to reach every screen with no app on the TV and no publish-and-wait.
-Your first screen is free, so the cheapest way to decide is to pair one and see.
+Choose ChannelOS if you want a screen live in minutes on hardware you already own, AI to draft the whole show for you, and one edit to reach every screen with no publish-and-wait.
+Your first screen is free.
+The test: get a board up on the TV you already own, today, without buying anything.
+If your TV’s browser will not cooperate, that is worth finding out for free.

 Frequently asked questions